 - you need money for food, clothing and travel expenses

 - you may need furniture and other household items

 Some councils provide additional support for young care leavers when they move into their first homes.

-Ask your personal adviser for further information or contact a local advice centre.
+Ask your personal adviser for further information or use Citizens Advice to contact a local advice centre.